appium/appium/docs/en/advanced-concepts/parallel-tests.md

 #### RealDevice
 - `udid` the device id
 - `wdaLocalPort` unique wdaPort, as WDA defaults to 8100

 #### Simulator

 - `udid` simulator UDID,this can be retrieved from xcrun simctl list.
 - `deviceName` Simulator Name
 - `platformVersion` Simulator OS version
 - `wdaLocalPort` unique wdaPort, as WDA defaults to 8100
+- `derivedDataPath` set the unique derived data path root for each driver instance.
+This will help to avoid possible conflicts and to speed up the parallel execution.

 Parallel Safari/Webview sessions are not working due to an Apple bug